All Episodes

 Yeah.

-I mean, like to that point, you would think that everywhere could be potentially haunted, right?
+I mean, where there's not like an edifice, like an entity, like a building, like a yeah, I mean, like to that point, you would think that everywhere could be potentially haunted, right?

-Like it's it doesn't have to be a location, it's just that maybe places that are a location have more energy, or they were a home in a past life, and so it's like more likely.
+It's just maybe places that are a location have more energy or they were a home in a past life.

-Like you said, maybe a bus stop, or maybe you know, like a favorite area to play, is like on a playground or something like that as a kid.
+Like you said, maybe a bus stop or maybe, you know, like a favorite area to play is like on a playground or something like that as a kid.

-It's a school, it's a real school, real school.
+It's a real school.

 You guys own it?